privacycg/storage-partitioning/README.md

 To solve a key aspect of this, any such user agent state needs to be keyed by more than a single origin or site.

 There are many standards that together make up a user agent and many of these standards define “problematic” state.
 This repository’s [issue tracker](https://github.com/privacycg/storage-partitioning/issues) is where we're coordinating the effort to address these issues in an ideally holistic manner.
-The actual changes will happen in each impacted standards and collated here for visibility.
+The actual changes will happen in each impacted standard and are collated here for visibility.

 ## Additional keying